leaf-node/SpaceDolphin/README.md

     ./spacedolphin

 Control your flight with the arrow keys so that you can knock objects around the screen.
-Go nuts with it.
+Go nuts with it! :)